dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/ui-class.md

 ## Override views, partial views, and pages

 When a view, partial view, or Razor Page is found in both the web app and the Razor Class Library, the Razor markup (*.cshtml* file) in the web app takes precedence.
-For example, add *Pages/Test.cshtml* to WebApp1, and the Test page in the WebApp1 will take precedence over the Test page in the Razor Class Library.
+For example, add *WebApp1/Areas/MyFeature/Pages/Page1.cshtml* to WebApp1, and Page1 in the WebApp1 will take precedence over Page1in the Razor Class Library.

+In the sample download, rename *WebApp1/Areas/MyFeature2* to *WebApp1/Areas/MyFeature* to test precedence.

 Copy the *RazorUIClassLib/Areas/MyFeature/Pages/Shared/_Message.cshtml* partial view to *WebApp1/Pages/Shared/_Message.cshtml*.
 Update the markup to indicate the new location.
 Build and run the app to verify the app's version of the partial is being used.